 Almaty, Kazakhstan is a highly underrated city in Central Asia that is actually a pretty good place to live in.
 I have lived there in the past and also moved back to the region a year and a half later as I missed it a lot.
 The city is no longer the capital of Kazakhstan, but it has remained its cultural capital.

 The people are friendly, nature is otherworldly, and the food is just sensational.
 The city is situated right north of the Tian Shan mountain range which is extremely high and offers activities such as skiing, hiking, and zip lining all accessible by public transportation.
 Because of the city’s diversity, there is an array of different restaurants to choose from there- you can find everything from Uzbek to Korean to American without much of a hassle and it is all delicious.

 Almaty is a city with a mixture of architecture that reflects its history.
 I definitely recommend Almaty to those looking to move to Asia for a while as it will be a completely different experience to other cities you could pick instead!”

 Best place to live and retire in Asia

-According the 2019 International Livings list (IL) of the World’s Best Places to Retire Report.
+According to the 2019 International Livings list (IL) of the World’s Best Places to Retire Report.
 Based on buying and investing, renting, benefits and seniors discounts, visas and residence, cost of living, fitting in, entertainment and amenities, healthcare, and governance.
 The Best Asian counties to retire are:

 - Sri Lanka

-Best Travel Insurance for Asia Travel
+Best Travel Insurance for living in Asia

 Use travel insurance while living or visiting Asia so you are covered for theft and medical expenses.
 There are a lot of adventurous activities to do in Asia, and it’s best to have peace of mind while hiking and tasting some of the best food in the world.